Mizuho Maintains PPG Industries (PPG) Buy Recommendation

 What are Other Shareholders Doing?

-Natixis Investment Managers International holds 278K shares representing 0.12% ownership of the company.
-In it's prior filing, the firm reported owning 280K shares, representing a decrease of 0.74%.
-The firm increased its portfolio allocation in PPG by 5.40% over the last quarter.
+Wellington Management Group Llp holds 15,256K shares representing 6.48% ownership of the company.
+In it's prior filing, the firm reported owning 15,751K shares, representing a decrease of 3.25%.
+The firm increased its portfolio allocation in PPG by 3.58% over the last quarter.

-SHE - SPDR SSGA Gender Diversity Index ETF holds 3K shares representing 0.00% ownership of the company.

-ADVANCED SERIES TRUST - AST MFS Growth Allocation Portfolio holds 8K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 8K shares, representing an increase of 3.76%.
-The firm increased its portfolio allocation in PPG by 3.56% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 7,141K shares representing 3.03% ownership of the company.
+In it's prior filing, the firm reported owning 7,006K shares, representing an increase of 1.89%.
+The firm increased its portfolio allocation in PPG by 6.93% over the last quarter.

-There are 1724 funds or institutions reporting positions in PPG Industries.
-This is an increase of 13 owner(s) or 0.76% in the last quarter.
-Average portfolio weight of all funds dedicated to PPG is 0.25%, an increase of 4.05%.
-Total shares owned by institutions increased in the last three months by 0.03% to 239,549K shares.
-The put/call ratio of PPG is 0.52, indicating a bullish outlook.

 PPG Industries Background Information